brunosap93/SCPTA/Part 1 - Create Worklist Application.md

 # Create a new application from a template

-After you successfully created a new SAP Fiori dev space in Business Application Studio, you can now create a SAP UI5 applications.
+After you successfully created a new dev space in Business Application Studio, you can now create a SAP UI5 applications.
 To reduce development time you will be leveraging one of the preexisting templates available.

 ## Step 1: Create new project